CptGummiball/MC-Dealer/README.md

 - `UpdateInterval`: How often should the shop data be updated? (in ticks: 20T = 1 second || Default: 6000 = 5 minutes).
 VillagerMarket updates data every 10 minutes by default

-- `currencySymbol`: Currency symbol displayed on the website.

-- `currencySymbolPosition`: Position of the currency symbol (before/after).

 - `defaultLanguage`: Default language of the website. (cn, de, en, es, fr, it, pl, pt, ua)

 - `internal-language`: Language of the plugins internal messages (cn, de, en, es, fr, it, pl, pt, ua)